Firefighters get some help from cooler temperatures after California's largest wildfire explodes

 “That anyone could deliberately put our community through that again is incredibly cruel.
 I don’t understand it,” said the 61-year-old Brown, who’s about a mile (1.6 kilometers) from the fire but had not been ordered to evacuate.

 Elsewhere, fire crews were making progress on another complex of fires burning in the Plumas National Forest near the California-Nevada line, said Forest Service spokesperson Adrienne Freeman.
-Most of the 1,000 residents evacuated by the lightning-sparked Gold Complex fires were returning home Friday.
-Some crews were peeling off to help battle the Park Fire.
+Traffic was backed up for miles near the border on a portion of the main highway linking Los Angeles and Las Vegas, as crews continued Saturday to battle a fire that started a day before when a truck carrying lithium-ion batteries crashed and turned onto its side.

 Alpers said she doesn’t know whether the fire spared her home or not, but she said that as long as her dogs are safe, she doesn’t care about the material things.
 “I’m kind of worried, but not that much,” she said.
 “If it’s gone, it’s gone.”

+Two fires in eastern Oregon, including the Durkee and Cow Valley blazes, had burned about 660 square miles (1,709 square kilometers).
+The Durkee fire was listed at just 27% contained Saturday and lies between the Cow Valley fire to the southwest and Badland complex of fires to the northeast, according to the government website InciWeb.
+Fire officials warned weather conditions were conducive to growth of the Durkee fire.

-Oregon still has the biggest active blaze in the United States, the Durkee Fire, which combined with the Cow Fire to burn nearly 630 square miles (1,630 square kilometers).
-It remains unpredictable and was only 20% contained Friday, according to the government website InciWeb.
-In Oregon, a pilot died after his single-engine air tanker went down in forested terrain while fighting the Falls Fire near the town of Seneca and the Malheur National Forest.
+Oregon Gov. Tina Kotek late Friday expressed condolences to the family of a pilot of a single-engine air tanker that had gone down in forested terrain while fighting the Falls Fire near the town of Seneca and the Malheur National Forest.

-In Idaho, lightning strikes sparked fast-moving wildfires and the evacuation of multiple communities.
-The fires were burning on about 31 square miles (80 square kilometers) Friday afternoon.
+“Firefighters in the field look out for one another.
+When harm falls on one, it is felt by all,” Kotek said, and she thanked those involved in search efforts and those fighting fires around the state.
+“I have your back, and I will continue to deploy every available resource to aid you.”

 The National Interagency Fire Center said more than 27,000 fires have burned more than 5,800 square miles (15,000 square kilometers) in the U.S. this year, and in Canada, more than 8,000 square miles (22,800 square kilometers) have burned in more than 3,700 fires so far, according to its National Wildland Fire Situation Report issued Wednesday.